THE 2025 TEXAS TEACHER POLL

 Regardless of career training, ongoing needs for support are extensive.
 Three-quarters of teachers say most of their students started the 2024-2025 school year below their expected grade level.
 Strategies to address learning gaps are the topic of greatest interest for professional development.

 Helpfully, while learning gaps are a top concern, 60 percent express confidence that they have adequate support and resources to address the issue.
 That is 20 percentage points higher than the number who felt supported to address pandemic-related learning losses in the immediate aftermath of the COVID-19 crisis three years ago.
-At the same time, this leaves four in 10 teachers who still lack confidence in their support to address learning gaps.
+At the same time, this leaves four in 10 teachers who still lack confidence in their support to address learning gaps.2 At the same time, this leaves four in 10 teachers who still lack confidence in their support to address learning gaps.

 A greater share of teachers than in the past cite disciplinary issues as contributing to their considering leaving the profession.
 And considering leaving is notably higher among those who feel unsupported in addressing discipline.